zerofo/sys-con/doc/Troubleshooting.md

 **Important Note:** During an upgrade, you may need to disable sysmodules.
 If you have disabled them, remember to re-enable sys-con using [ovl-sysmodules](https://github.com/WerWolv/ovl-sysmodules).

+## Stopping sys-con with ovl-sysmodule does not restore memory and stops working after 3 attempts
+This is a known limitation of Horizon OS and ovl-sysmodule.
+The issue arises because ovl-sysmodule terminates the software without allowing it to clean up resources properly.
+This leads to the following side effects:
+1. **Resource Release Failure:** sys-con is unable to fully release the resources it has allocated.
+2. **System Call Rejection:** After three attempts, Horizon OS rejects the `hiddbgAttachHdlsWorkBuffer` system call, preventing sys-con from loading.

+To resolve this issue, you must restart the Switch after three attempts to restore functionality.

 ## My Controller isn't working or detected — What should I do?
 1) Use a Direct USB-C OTG Connection: Connect your controller directly to the Switch using a USB-C OTG cable, bypassing the Dock.
 Some controllers may not works when connected through a USB hub, such as the Switch Dock.
 2) Test with another officially supported controller: Try using a different controller that is officially supported.
 This will help you determine whether the issue is with your Switch setup (Broken USB-C, ...) or your controller.